News update:

 Accessibility Statement

-The Strathspey Railway provides one third discount off the standard 2nd Class standard travel ticket for the Less Able passenger and, if applicable, one Carer may travel free of charge on providing appropriate documentation.
-If you are booking your tickets online, please call our Office on 01479 810725 so as we can assist you with booking and payment.
-The one third discount arrangements for a Less Able visitor, with their Carer applies to First Class travel but the standard £30 charge will be payable for a First Class upgrade.
-The one third off discount for a Less Able passenger and their Carer does not apply to Dining, Special Events and Packages Tours and Experiences.
+The Strathspey Railway provides a free standard 2nd Class travel ticket for 1carer accompanying carer a Less Able passenger on providing appropriate documentation.
+Tickets can be booked online however in case of any questions or difficulties , please call our Office on 01479 810725 The free Carer does not apply to Dining, Special Events and Packages Tours and Experiences.
 If a Less Able visitor is confined to travel in our Guard’s van, they and their Carer may both travel free of charge If they have booked catering options the return travel will be deducted from the full price.

 For detailed information about our facilities, please refer to our Access statement.
 The Access Statement refers to our daily service trains, and provides detailed information for visitors departing our Aviemore station.
 For Accessibility related information regarding our Dining or Diesel multiple units trains, or if you have any specific questions regarding Accessibility at our Boat of Garten or Broomhill stations, please phone our Office on 01472 810 725.